So, you just bought a pistol . . .

 Some estimates are that half the houses in the United States contain at least one firearm.
 You may be a responsible parent who keeps her or his firearms locked up, but you have little control over what goes on in your kids’ friends’ homes.

-However, human brains are hardwired to go where they have not gone before.
+Human brains are hardwired to go where they have not gone before.
 That’s what put humans on the moon, but it also practically guarantees that by the time your kids are teenagers, one of their friends will have figured out how to get unsupervised access to a gun.
 When (not if) that happens, their only salvation will be in safe handling habits.
 If they don’t know any, perhaps one of their better educated peers can teach them before it’s too late.
 As one of the Heloderm company mottoes states, “There is no safety in ignorance.”

 Our lead instructor, George H, knows from personal and sometimes tragic experience how dangerous unsupervised adolescent firearms encounters can be.
 As a teenager, he had a gun stuck in his face at a party.
-As an internal affairs investigator, he and his fellow investigators responded when negligent discharges (some by kids) occurred.
+As an internal affairs investigator, he and his fellow investigators responded when negligent discharges (some by children) occurred.

 In our FREE Firearms Safety for Adolescents classes, Heloderm uses trained teen actors to do role playing skits about real adolescent firearms encounters.
 That way, your kids can think through how they would handle such a situation before they find themselves in one.
 We discuss sensitive but important issues such as teenage depression and suicide.
-The kids interact with the instructors and role players during the class.
+The youths interact with instructors and role players during the class.

 “I can not thank you enough for coming to our meeting and teaching my cadets.
 I know from the smiles and interaction from them, they had a blast with the class.
 I loved that you could keep it light and fun but still get SO much information taught!”